rl1987/trickster.dev/tricksterblog/content/post/strategies-and-patterns-of-gray-hat-social-media-automation.md

 headless mode - without the GUI window.
 There's several ways to do this.
 One is implementing basic bots that automation user could install as browser extensions.
 Another is using browser automation technologies such as Selenium, Playwright or Puppeteer to develop scripts implementing the automations.
-On surface this may seem to be easier than API-based automation, but it entails the risk of detection due some tell-tale signs in the JS environment, as browser being automated will not behave exactly the same way as browser being user by a real user.
+On surface this may seem to be easier than API-based automation, but it entails the risk of detection due to some tell-tale signs in the JS environment, as browser being automated will not behave exactly the same way as browser being user by a real user.
 [InstaPy](https://github.com/InstaPy/InstaPy) is a prominent open source project to implement IG automations by controlling the browser with Selenium.